Google+: Identity services

-Privacy
+Public

-The privacy setting allowed users to disclose certain information to the circles of their choice.
+The public setting allowed users to disclose certain information to the circles of their choice.
 Users could also see their profile visitors.

 +1 button

 Google+ featured a "+1 button" which allowed people to recommend sites and posts, similar in use to Facebook's Like button.
+Similar to "like", "+1" was also called "plus one", and posts (on Google+) and pages (across the internet) could be "+1'd" or "plusoned".

 Google+ Pages

-Google+ Pages was released on November 7, 2011 to all users, allowing businesses to connect with fans.
+Google+ Pages was released on November 7, 2011, to all users, allowing businesses to connect with fans.

 Google+ Badges was quietly introduced to select enterprises beginning on November 9, 2011, and officially released to the public on November 16.
 Badges were sidebar widgets which embed "Add to Circles" buttons and drop-down lists into off-site websites and blogs, similar to Facebook's Like Box widgets.
 This was officially treated by Google as a replacement for the older Google Friend Connect and its widgets, and GFC was announced by Senior Vice President of Operations Urs Hölzle on November 23, 2011, as scheduled to be retired by March 12, 2012, on all non-Blogger sites in favor of Google+ Page Badges.

 Google+ Views was introduced on April 1, 2014.
 It featured a "view counter", which is displayed on every user's profile page.
 The view counter showed the number of times the user's content had been seen by others, including photos, posts, and profile page.
 This feature was later removed in favor of an insights feature.